 Impact

-The vulnerability originates in the DRM/VMwgfx driver of the Linux kernel where the surface dirty tracker is overwritten, leading to a memory leak.
-This leak can gradually consume memory resources, potentially degrading system performance or causing a local denial of service if the kernel’s memory pressure reaches critical levels.
-The weakness is described by CWE-911, indicating a logical flaw that leads to memory corruption and loss of integrity.
+The vulnerability originates in the DRM/VMwgfx driver of the Linux kernel where the surface's dirty tracker is overwritten, causing a memory leak.
+The leak can gradually consume free memory, which may degrade system performance.
+It is inferred from typical memory‑leak behavior that a severe case could lead to a local denial of service, but the CVE description does not explicitly mention this outcome.
+The weakness is specified by CWE‑401 and CWE‑911, indicating a memory‑management flaw and a logical flaw that can result in memory corruption.

 Affected Systems